SourceRegistry/node-prometheus/README.md

 ---

 > 💡 **Note**: This library generates exposition format only.
 You must expose it via HTTP (e.g., Express, Fastify, or plain `http`) for Prometheus to scrape.
 See the HTTP example above to get started quickly.

----

-✅ You’re now ready to monitor everything in TypeScript — Prometheus and OpenMetrics compliant out of the box.